 I am not unmindful of, nor do I mean to belittle, the qualifications of Mr. Walther's rivals for the job.
-Those members of the Council who did not prefer Mr. Walther for good reasons for their preferences, and are to be commended for supporting those preferences with so great a will.
-The whole Council is to be commended for the straightforward, levelheaded, and even-tempered manner in which it handled a situation which certainly put it on a red hot spot.
-In choosing Mr. Walther the Council did however,
+Those members of the Council who did not pre-fer Mr. Walther for good reasons for their preferences, and are to be commended for supporting those preferences with so great a will.
+The whole Council is to be commended for the straightforward, level-headed, and even-tempered manner in which it handled a situation which certainly put it on a red hot spot.
 In choosing Mr. Walther the Council did however, demonstrate beyond a doubt, that it was determined to put its decisions above personalities and politics (in the common, unhappy sense of the word "politics").
 Mr. Walther had no lobby behind him; he represented no specific group; he has avoided the spot-light in his Greenbelt activities.
 The political fortunes of the Council members was not likely to be improved by their choice; they might well have been impaired.

-by their choice; they might well have been improved.
 Mr. Walther had demonstrated, however, in his Greenbelt activities a forthrightness, an ability to champion the causes for which he stood vigorously, intelligently, even courageously, with a quiet good humor that won the respect of those who disagreed with him as well as of those who agreed.
 Added to this the fact that he possessed an authoritative knowledge of the broader problems of government (he being a college instructor in political science) made it all the more evident that in him the Council would add considerably to its strength-his theoretical training augmenting the other's more practical trainings; that with him the Council might present a line-up that might well prove to be outstanding.

 I hope that such will be the case; certainly it is Mr. Walther who is on the spot now.
-He must demonstrate the Council's wisdom in favoring a "dark horse".
+He must demonstrate the Council's wisdom in favoring a "dark